Transport in Guernsey: Ferries

 Nearby Sark and Herm see daily services to Guernsey.
-The Isle of Sark Shipping Company operates regular passenger and cargo services to Sark, with the Trident Charter Company running services to Herm all year round.
+The Isle of Sark Shipping Company operates regular passenger and cargo services to Sark, with Travel Trident running services to Herm all year round.

 Cruise ships

 Various cruise ships visit Guernsey throughout the summer, with larger cruises arriving in the Little Roussel, providing tenders to Albert Pier and smaller cruises measuring up to 131 meters (429 ft 9 in) docking in one of two ro-ro berths in Saint Peter Port Harbour.

 Railways

 Alderney

 The Alderney Railway is a heritage railway of approximately two miles, with a regular timetabled service during the summer months and at seasonal festivals including Easter and Christmas.
 It is now the only working railway on the Channel Islands.
 It is also one of the oldest railways in the British Isles, dating from 1847, and carried Queen Victoria and Prince Albert as the first 'official' passengers in 1857.

 There is also a gauge miniature railway on Alderney, which operates during the summer months.